mvayngrib/DirtyDrawz/README.md

 2. If you want to integrate them.
-  As I describe above, there is no need for you to install anything. so just copy all the files to your project and modify the registration.js and account.js to suit your project.
+  As I describe above, there is no need for you to install anything. so just copy all the files----registration.js, account.js, react-native-side-menu, RegistrationItem.js and Button.js----to your project and modify the registration.js and account.js to suit your project.
 That's all.

 If any questions, contact me.